galaxyproject/training-material/topics/proteomics/tutorials/maxquant-msstats-dda-lfq/tutorial.md

 ![volcano plot](../../images/maxquant-msstats-lfq/volcano_plot.png "Volcano plot showing p-values and log2 fold changes for all proteins.
 Dashed line indicates p-value of 0.05 and log2 fold change of ± 0.58")

 The processed data file contains the transformed, normalized and imputed intensities for each peptide in each run.
 Run level data summarizes intensities per run and protein.
-We’ll count and visualize the number of features per run and calculate the distribution of peptides per protein and run.
+We’ll count and visualize the number of features per run and calculate the distribution of proteins per sample.

 > ### {% icon hands_on %} Hands-on: Follow up on MSstats results
 >